 Traditional online MBA programs offer the ultimate in terms of flexibility.
 You can complete classes on your own schedule, enabling you to keep your job and support your family.
 And with geographic constraints removed, it also widens the net of available programs.
 If you live in California you can get your MBA from a school in Illinois, as long as the school has a traditional online program available.

 But everyone is a different learner, and your personality and learning style might not be suited for online-only courses.
 Self-guided tutorials are a good match for self-motivators who are skilled at independent learning, but they may not be best for those who prefer an interactive approach.
-With little-to-no classroom discussion in some cases, you won’t get the same sense of community support as you would with a cohort-based model or even a hybrid model.
 (Many of Bentley’s in-person courses offer students the option to attend classes in person or in real time via the internet, in which case they participate in the class just as they would if they were in the room physically.)

 Specialized MBA Programs